 When individuals picture recovery, they may imagine a few counseling sessions, some time away from the substance of abuse, and maybe a few meditative exercises as all of the effort required to get sober.
 The truth of the matter is that recovery is a complex process as addiction is an illness, and there may be complications and bumps on the road ahead.
 One such complication comes in the form of post-addiction depression after sobriety.
 This phase of recovery is different for every patient, but with proper care and awareness, it can be managed and overcome to achieve success in your recovery.

 Post-addiction depression and sobriety go hand in hand for many individuals.
 Extended drug use can permanently alter the way in which a brain processes the signals for recognizing stress, pain, memory, and pleasure.
 This alteration can lead to the development of post-addiction depression, which is a depression that surfaces after sobriety has been attained.
 It may last anywhere from a month to several years after you get sober.
 Depression after sobriety is not unusual among recovering addicts, but it can be dangerous because it may encourage relapses.
 Depression after quitting drugs should therefore be monitored and treated accordingly.

 Tips for Coping with Depression After Quitting Drugs

-Depression certainly doesn't make recovery any easier, but it can be treated.
-If you or a recovering loved one notice feelings of depression that remain for a week or more, speak with a counselor or medical professional about what can be done.
-Medical treatment may help alleviate some of the symptoms, but a counselor will also be able to provide strategies on how to work deal with depression and sobriety.
+Depression certainly doesn’t make recovery any easier, but it can be treated.
+If you or a recovering loved one notices feelings of depression that remain for a week or more, speak with a counselor or medical professional about what can be done.
+Medical treatment may help alleviate some of the symptoms, but a counselor will also be able to provide strategies on how to work to deal with depression and sobriety.